theNumberWorks/numberworks_website/discrete_semantic_system.md

 ---

 In a follow-up work, we investigated whether the size effect can be changed in Indo-Arabic notation with the manipulation of the frequencies of those digits in a single session.
 We found that the size effect significantly changes with the frequency of the digits.
-Also, there is a twist in the results.
+Also, there is a stable part of the size effect that is not modified by the session frequencies.
+So size effect is modified only partly by the session statistics.

 <i class='fa fa-file-text'></i> Kojouharova, P., & Krajcsi, A. (2019).
 Two components of the Indo-Arabic numerical size effect.
 Acta Psychologica, 192, 163–171. [https://doi.org/10.1016/j.actpsy.2018.11.009](https://doi.org/10.1016/j.actpsy.2018.11.009)